-Thanks to the information gathering it does on data interconnection and routing, Arcep has technical and financial data on interconnection from the first half of 2012 to second half of 2019.
-For confidentiality reasons, the published findings14 are only aggregate results.
+Thanks to the information gathering it does on data interconnection and routing, Arcep has technical and financial data on interconnection from the first half of 2012 to second half of 2020.
+For confidentiality reasons, the published findings14 are only aggregate results only of the main ISPs in France (Bouygues Telecom, Free, Orange, SFR).